ori-sky/polar-space/designs/ships.md

 This is drawn away by a *heat pump* which channels the heat away from the weapons array.
 It can only draw away a certain amount of heat over time.
 If an overheat situation is detected the weapons array will completely shut off until it has fully cooled for safety reasons.
-There are some situations where power from the capacitor power can be routed to the *heat pump* to increase it's operational speed and draw heat away quicker.
+There are some situations where power from the capacitor can be routed to the *heat pump* to increase it's operational speed and draw heat away quicker.
 Turning off the overheat protection on the weapons array is **highly advised against and may lead to the destruction of a ship.**
 Heat Dissipation and Generation is measured in *Heat Units per Second* (HU/s)